Annie-LAN/Annie-LAN/README.md

 - 👋 Hi, I’m Aining.
-- 🌱 I’m currently learning computer science at Northwestern University.
+- 🌱 I studied computer science at Northwestern University.
 - 💞️ I’m looking to collaborate on anything cool!
 - 📫 How to reach me : https://www.linkedin.com/in/aining-li/